-- 1.1 Use this procedure as required by the project specifications to provide a method of comparing two independent data sets of multiple test results (e.g. Contractor's Quality Control and the Department's Acceptance test results, Contractor's Quality Control and CDOT Verification test results, CDOT and Contractor's Verification test results, etc.) to determine if the materials tested come from the same population.
-This statistical procedure employs estimation and hypothesis testing using F-test and t-tests to make the comparisons. - 1.2 Compare two populations that are assumed normally distributed by calculating and comparing the population means (arithmetic averages) and variances (standard deviation x standard deviation).
+- 1.1 Use this procedure as required by the project specifications to provide a method of comparing two independent data sets of multiple test results (e.g. Contractor's Process Control and the Department's Acceptance test results, Contractor's Process Control and CDOT Verification test results, CDOT and Contractor's Verification test results, etc.) to determine if the materials tested come from the same population.
+This statistical procedure employs estimation and hypothesis testing using F-test and t-tests to make comparisons. - 1.2 Compare two populations that are assumed normally distributed by calculating and comparing the population means (arithmetic averages) and variances (standard deviation x standard deviation).
 The F-test compares the population variances while the t-test compares the population means. - 1.3 Select all samples using random or stratified random procedures.
-Perform all testing and measuring in accordance with standard acceptable practices.
-All sampling and testing will be in accordance with applicable specifications. - 1.4 The following sections provide reference materials, the mathematical equations, combined manual and computer-assisted calculations, and completely automated procedure using computer software to calculate the F-test and t-test statistics.
+Perform all testing and measuring per standard acceptable practices.
+All sampling and testing will be per applicable specifications. - 1.4 The following sections provide reference materials, the mathematical equations, combined manual, and computer-assisted calculations, and completely automated procedures using computer software to calculate the F-test and t-test statistics.